venkatachalamlab/OpenAutoScope-v2/documentation/calibration.md

 </p>

-Once you have properly adjusted the max current for the LEDs and ensured that the LED controllers are connected to their respective power adapters, the next step is to set the mode to 'RIG.'
+Once you have properly adjusted the max current for the LEDs and ensured that the LED controllers are connected to their respective power adapters, the next step is to set the mode to 'TRIG.'
 This mode allows you to use the software to turn the LED on/off.
 Use the knob to set the power.

 For this, follow these steps using the top panel of the LED controller:
   1- Adjust the mode setting to 'TRIG.'